solodev/cloud-documentation/src/profile/index.md

 ## Profile

-In Profile section you are able to manage your profile.
+In the Profile section, you can manage your profile.

 ><img src="../../../images/profile19.jpg" alt="profile19" style="width: 100%; display: block"></a>

-### Fisrt Name
+### First Name

 Enter your first name.